Grumman F4F Wildcat: Martlet Mk I

 The G-36A also had French instruments (with metric calibration), radio and gunsight.
 The throttle was modified to conform to French pre-war practice: the throttle lever was moved towards the pilot (i.e. backward) to increase engine power.
-The armament which was to be fitted in France was six 7.5 mm (.296 in) Darne machine guns (two in the fuselage and four in the wings).
+The armament which was to be fitted in France was four 7.5 mm (.296 in) Darne machine guns (two in the fuselage and two in the wings).
 The first G-36A was flown on 11 May 1940.
 After France's defeat in the Battle of France, all contracts were taken over by Britain.
 The throttle was modified again, four 0.50 in (12.7 mm) guns were installed in the wings and most traces of the original ownership removed.

 The Martlets were modified for British use by Blackburn, which continued to do this for all later marks.
 British gunsights, catapult spools and other items were installed.
 After attempts to fit British radio sets, it was decided to use the superior American equipment.
 The first Martlets entered British service in August 1940, with 804 Naval Air Squadron, stationed at Hatston in the Orkney Islands.
 The Martlet Mk I did not have a wing folding mechanism and was therefore used primarily from land bases, with the notable exception of six aircraft of 882 Sqn aboard Illustrious from March 1942.
 In April 1942 Illustrious transferred two Martlet I aircraft to HMS Archer while in port at Freetown.
 One of her four retained Martlet I aircraft were subsequently fitted with folding wings by ship's staff during passage to Durban.
 In 1940, Belgium also placed an order for at least 10 G-36A's.
 These were to be modified with the same changes to the French aircraft, plus the removal of the tailhook as they were to be landbased.
 Belgium surrendered before any aircraft were delivered and by 10 May 1940, the aircraft order was transferred to the Royal Navy.